cdk8s-team/cdk8s/packages/cdk8s-plus/README.md

 # cdk8s+ (cdk8s-plus)

-> High level abstractions on top [cdk8s](../cdk8s).

 **cdk8s+** is a software development framework that provides high level abstractions for authoring kuberenetes applications.
 Built on top of the auto generated building blocks provided by [cdk8s](../cdk8s), this library includes a hand crafted *construct* for each native kubernetes object, exposing richer API's with reduced complexity.

 ---